sovrin-foundation/libsovtoken/doc/data_structures.md

 ```

 ## method: indy_build_payment_req
-This API call is handled by LibSovToken build_payment_req_handler. *Note this has been changed back after a commit error.
-This is up to date as of 6/20/18*
+This API call is handled by LibSovToken build_payment_req_handler.
 ### inputs:
+    command_handle: Command handle to map callback to caller context.
     wallet_handle: wallet handle
     submitter_did : DID of request sender
-    inputs_json: The list of UTXO inputs as json array:
+    inputs_json: The list of payment sources as json array:
 ```
 [
-    <str: txo_string>,
+    <str: source_string>,
 ]
-    // Each txo string is of the format: "txo:sov:<base58 string>"
+    // Each source string is of the format: "src:sov:<base58 string>"
     // The base58 string can be decoded internally as {"address": <str:address>, "seqNo": <int>}

 ```
-    outputs_json: The list of UTXO outputs as json array:
+    outputs_json: The list of outputs as json array:
 ```

 [
     {
         "address" : <str>,   // the payment address "amount": <int>,    // the payment amount
-        "extra": <str>      // optional field
     },
 ]

 ```
+    "extra": <str>      // optional field
 Example inputs_json:
 ```
 [